-In October 2018, our Co-Founder and Web Specialist, Lynne, visited the SAVA region of northeast Madagascar for two weeks.
+In October 2018, I visited the SAVA region of northeast Madagascar for two weeks.
 Her goals: 1) hike in Marojejy, 2) see the rare silky sifakas, 3) learn about local reserves in the area, and 4) learn about the Lemur Conservation Foundation (LCF)’s work in this region.
-This blog post shares her visit to Marojejy National Park.
+This blog post shares my visit to Marojejy National Park.

 I’ve been to Madagascar twice before, but had not yet been to Marojejy, so I was excited to visit a part of Madagascar that I had not yet seen!
 When I told a friend based in the area my itinerary, he said, “Do you love walking?”.
 Indeed, I do!

 Upon arrival at the Sambava airport, I met with the Lemur Conservation Foundation’s local staff — Joxe and Arnaud — and they helped me arrange my guide, Mosesy, who would be with me for my next few days of hiking in Marojejy National Park.
 Mosesy and I hop in a taxi and head down the road for a couple of hours to the park entrance.
 Here, we meet our porters and cook, who had picked up loads of food for our next few days.